Civil, Environmental and Geodetic Engineering

 Civil, environmental and geodetic engineering is about preparing professionals for service to society.
 We strive to improve the quality of life, leisure and travel, and the science of observing our world.
-This requires the skillful planning, design, construction, and operation of facilities that surround us in modern life, ranging from transit systems to waste treatment facilities to space satellites.
+This requires the skillful planning, design, construction and operation of facilities that surround us in modern life, ranging from transit systems to waste treatment facilities to space satellites.

 In the 21st century, the demand for civil, environmental and geodetic engineers will increase significantly.
-Efforts to rebuild, improve and secure our country’s infrastructure, including our highways, bridges, tunnels, dams, harbors, airports, waterways, railways, power plants, air and water treatment plants, drainage systems, and waste disposal facilities, are undertaken every day.
+Efforts to rebuild, improve and secure our country’s infrastructure, including highways, bridges, tunnels, dams, harbors, airports, waterways, railways, power plants, air and water treatment plants, drainage systems, and waste disposal facilities, are undertaken every day.